Log in

 Rogaux

-In the wonderful book "Zen Mind, Beginner's Mind", Shunryu Suzuki writes a sentence that is ultimately also the subject of né il giorno né l'ora:
+Shunryu Suzuki writes in the wonderful book "Zen Mind, Beginner's Mind" a sentence that ultimately also applies to né il giorno né l'ora:

 “Soon we will die.”

-On the one hand, there is an archaic (pagan) fear of death.
+On one hand, there is an archaic (pagan) fear of death.

-The primal fear, the fear of annihilation, the fear of a self-referential, autopoietic system of the unimaginable:
+The primal fear, the fear of annihilation, the fear of the self-referential, autopoietic system before the unimaginable:

-Essentially apocalyptic religious communities have usually devised a narrative here that is intended to give hope:
+At the core, apocalyptic religious communities have usually devised a narrative that is meant to bring hope:

 “When you die, it's not over.

-If everything goes wrong, we're on the safe side because we've followed the RIGHT rules, and that's when it gets really cool!"
+If everything goes to hell, we are on the safe side because we followed the RIGHT rules, and then it will get really great!”

 But there is also a Catholic fear:

-The fear that there won't be enough time for confession.
+The fear that there won't be enough time left to confess.

 And it even says so in the Bible:

-"36 But of that day and hour knoweth no man, no, not the angels which are in heaven, neither the Son, but the Father only 37. for as it was in the days of Noah, so it will be at the coming of the Son of Man.
+37. As it was in the days of Noah, so it will be at the coming of the Son of Man.

-39. and they paid no attention until the Flood came and took them all away - so will the coming of the Son of Man be."
+39. and they knew nothing about what would happen until the flood came and took them all away - that is how it will be at the coming of the Son of Man.”

 Not the day and not the hour